elben/elben.github.io/posts/2015-11-22-the-end-of-dynamic-languages.markdown

 ## The end of an era

 This is my bet: **the age of dynamic languages is over**.
 There will be no new successful ones.
 Indeed we have learned a lot from them.
 We've learned that library code should be extendable by the programmer (mixins and meta-programming), that we want to control the structure (macros), that we disdain verbosity.
-We've learned that we want our languages to be, above all, enjoyable.
+And above all, we've learned that we want our languages to be enjoyable.

 But it's time to move on.
-Instead, we will see a flourishing of languages that *feel* like you’re writing in a Clojure, but strongly-typed.
-Included will be a suite of powerful tools that we've never seen before, tools that will help us write better programs.
+We will see a flourishing of languages that *feel* like you’re writing in a Clojure, but strongly-typed.
+Included will be a suite of powerful tools that we've never seen before, tools so convincing that only ascetics will ignore.

-To do this, we need to inform our tools of our intent.
-We need to restrict our space of possibilities to free ourselves from the self-made burden of uncertainty.
+To do this, we need to feed our tools the information they need to help us; a psychologist cannot help the silent patient.
+We begin by adding types, by restricting the space of possibilities to free ourselves from the self-made burden of uncertainty.
 New languages like Elm and Crystal are on the right track, and of course established ones like Haskell and Scala.
 We need more languages like these.

 We think we have seen everything under the sun, that there are no new ideas worth learning.
 Worse yet, we refuse to learn anything unfamiliar.
 (Yuck, look at that syntax!)
 But remember how *hard* it was when we first learned to code?
 Was it not worth the effort?
 We should not be afraid to embark on that familiar journey once again.